PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 -  Integer
 -  Default: 60

-Allow the signture inception to be off by this number of seconds.
+Allow the signature inception to be off by this number of seconds.
 Negative values are not allowed.

+.. versionchanged:: 4.2.0

+    Default is now 60, was 0 before.

 .. _setting-single-socket: